 Under A Leather Jacket

 If you’re not sold by the high-low mix (it’s not for everyone), then it’s okay to stick to more familiar territory.
-A leather jacket and hoodie combination is one of those low octane pairings that work well, season after season.
+A leather jacket and hoodie combination is one of those low-octane pairings that work well, season after season, and will show the world you know how to wear hoodies.

 Reiss head of menswear design, Alex Field, says: “Hoodies have dramatically improved in terms of quality and fit.
 Therefore, guys are looking to invest in well-fitting, well-made casual designs that can be worn in various situations.
 Whether that be to the gym or as part of a stylish off-duty look.”

-If you’re going to wear a hoodie with a suit or blazer, you’re channelling a ‘look’ and will instantly mark yourself out as a card-carrying member of Club Menswear.
+If you’re going to learn how to wear hoodies with a suit or blazer, you’re channeling a “look” and will instantly mark yourself out as a card-carrying member of Club Menswear.
 That’s no reason not to give this high-low combination a whirl, though.

 As Giles Farnham, head of River Island’s Style Studio, points out: “Sure, a hoodie teamed with a pair of straight-leg jeans and sneakers is a tried and tested combination that just works.
 But if you’re looking to sharpen up, try layering under an unstructured suit for an outfit that rips up the traditional rule book.”

-To nail the sports-meets-suit look, try a mid-weight grey hoodie with a charcoal grey suit and choose white lace-up sneakers in place of your normal work shoes.
+To nail the how to wear hoodies via the sports-meets-suit look, try a mid-weight grey hoodie with a charcoal grey suit and choose white lace-up sneakers in place of your normal work shoes.

 With Tailored Trousers